-We all know that we’re supposed to try and eat at least portions of fruit and veg a day but how about painting them instead… ?
+We all know that we’re supposed to try and eat at least five portions of fruit and veg a day but how about painting them instead… ?

 This was a really fun way of getting “one of your 5 a day”.
 This watercolour is only small – 14cm x 17cm.
 It was painted on Arches Aquarelle NOT paper, 140lb.
 Paints used were Aussie Red Gold, Perylene Red, Green Gold and Undersea Green – all by Daniel Smith.
 I used two sable brushes by Rosemary & Co for the tomatoes and a Silver Black Velvet Script Liner for the green stuff.